 For example, when you’re injured on the job, you’ll need a medical professional to evaluate your injuries.
 You can find out the physicians that can assess your injuries and pick which one to see.
 They are meant to be impartial, so they give you an accurate health evaluation and you get a clear idea of your injuries and what you need to do to treat them.

 Your medical assessment can show how your injuries were a direct result of the work accident and you need benefits to recover.
-Your attorney in Morris can help you make sure you’ve taken the right steps to sending a valid claim and filing an appropriate claim with the Illinois Industrial Commission to be sure that you get the compensation you are entitled to.
+Your Morris workers’ compensation attorney can help you make sure you’ve taken the right steps to sending a valid claim and filing an appropriate claim with the Illinois Industrial Commission to be sure that you get the compensation you are entitled to.
 However, the process may not always be that simple.
 In other cases, you may need an attorney to continue to fight for your rights.

 What If Your Claim Is Denied?

 Sometimes, your claim may be denied.
 But this doesn’t mean you’re out of options.
 We can help you dispute the denial.
 Our attorneys will investigate every aspect of your case and find out what happened.
 If your claim was unjustly denied, we’ll do everything we can to get you the compensation you deserve.